lykmast/co-liquid/README.md

 The paper has also co-patterns, which I have not used here.
 I have instead converted all co-patterns to regular patterns.

 ### Implementation
-In general what we need to emulate co-pattern behaviour is for constructors to *provide* a smaller ordinal at each level (analogously to lhs destructors) and for destructors to *need* a smaller ordinal (like rhs destructors in Agda).
+In general, what we need to emulate co-pattern behaviour is for constructors to *provide* a smaller ordinal at each level (analogously to lhs destructors) and for destructors to *need* a smaller ordinal (like rhs destructors in Agda).
 Also we must restrict functions to recurse only with smaller ordinals, but that is taken care of by the normal termination checking that Liquid Haskell has.

 Here we have implemented the above behaviour in Liquid Haskell by hard-coding size properties on constructors and destructors.
 To see how stream constructors/destructors are implemented visit [Stream.hs](src/SizedTypes/Stream.hs).